readyready15728/misc/awakemud-notes.md

 * 'help open'.
 * 'health'.
 * Coil |]newbie[| If you probe weapons you'll see damage codes like 9M, that means they do M damage normally but can be staged up with extra successes on the attack roll.
 The number is the target number to soak the damage with Body and Cpool dice, though armor reduces the TN.
 Every 2 successes to soak reduces the damage by one stage (moderate to light, for example).
 * \A well accentuated melodic baritone/[8 MHz, English](CRYPTO-1): What kind of storage? portable storage space like bags? there is a phoenix bag sold in mammon mall in  seattle southeast. if you care that the storage is movable but not on you than there are several car sellers around town. near the harbour ave you can buy a bison or in tacoma east you might buy a conestoga. if you want to rent an appartment there are several around several places.
 * There are storage lockers at the monorail station.
 (Use LIST to get started.)
 * Re: Little Chiba: \A well accentuated melodic baritone/[8 MHz, English](CRYPTO-1): Also there are 2 fences there if you find stuff. one is rather obscured from being found. you literally have to search the trashiest place there to find rikki.
-* Boz Renfield at The Reaper offers work.
+* Boz Renfield at The Reaper (SW Seattle) offers work.
 * 'look 2.credstick'.
-* Figg's Gym trains Quickness and Strength.
+* Figg's Gym (SE Seattle) trains Quickness and Strength.
 * Re: my comments about neophyte runs: Iserna |]newbie[| That and the J'valdi runs when you get to them are a great introductiono to downtown Seattle, yeah.
 * The Hall of Knowledge in Medicine Hollow Lodge on Council Island trains Charisma and Willpower.
 * 'help map'.
 * Zander at Rollo's Café, which is on Seneca Street between First and Second in Southwest Seattle (actually see 'help SEATTLE SE'), offers work for less experienced runners.
 (Closest taxi destination is 'Rhino'.)
 * Axehead at Slitch Pin practices Driving Cars, Driving Motorcycles, Pistols, Brawling, Edged Weapons, Street Etiquette, Stealth, Negotiation.
 * George Beano of Beano's Collection Agency also offers work.
-* An Elf in The Blue Wyvern in Tarislar offers work.
+* An Elf, Mr. Johnson, in The Blue Wyvern in Tarislar offers work.
 (And it's Matrix work.)
 * There is a Matrix terminal in a back room at the Blue Wyvern.
 * Daniella at Friendship Restaurant on Council Island offers work for less experienced runners (minimum reputation 100).
 * Unnamed Software Store in the mezzanine of the Aztech Pyramid has various ActiveSofts for sale.
 * If something happens to my Ruger 100 I can get another on the eastern side of the ground floor of the Aztech Pyramid at Hugo's Sports Emporium.
 * Circuit Couriers sells credsticks and pouches, including smuggle packs.
 * Credstick PINs don't matter but PINs for storage lockers at the Monorail Station do.
 * Credsticks leave a trail and thus cash is necessary for less-legal activities.
 * Credsticks, once activated, are usable only be the owner until cracked or deactivated.
 * Microdeck Outlet in Auburn sells various deck programs.
 * Taxi directions are usable in a vehicle with autonav.
 * https://awakemud.com/dokuwiki/gridguidelist